gboehl/econpizza/docs/hank.rst

  * a monetary policy rule with interest rate inertia
  * the zero lower bound on nominal interest rates
- * the NK-Phillips Curve is the conventional nonlinear Phillips Curve as derived from Rothemberg pricing Detailscan be found in the section on the `yaml` file `right below <https://econpizza.readthedocs.io/en/latest/tutorial.html#the-yaml-file>`_.
+ * the NK-Phillips Curve is the conventional nonlinear Phillips Curve as derived from Rothemberg pricing Details can be found in the section on the `yaml` file `right below <https://econpizza.readthedocs.io/en/latest/tutorial.html#the-yaml-file>`_.

 The following code block simulates the example model: